PDOK/gokoala/viewer/README.md

 ## Parameters for vectortile view

-The vectortile view component has the following parameters:
+The `<app-vectortile-view>` component has the following parameters:

 - **tileUrl** : Url to OGC vector tile service
 - **styleUrl** Url to vector Mapbox tile style.